tomill/wow-Zange/README.md

     /zange help  - to see help
     /zange off   - off this addon.
     /zange log   - translate confession (only in your log).
-    /zange say   - /say Japanese translated confession (please do not spam or confess your spam) /zange party - /party and same as above
+    /zange say   - /say Japanese translated confession (do not spam or confess your spam) /zange party - /party and same as above

 Confession: some translations are something funny or incorrect or missing...